eXascaleInfolab/orbits_repro/README.md

     $ sh repro.sh
 ```

-- The results and plots of MRNN can be obtained by running the following script (takes 2-7 days depending on the machine):
+- In case you want to reproduce the results of MRNN, you need to run the following script (takes 2-7 days depending on the machine):

 ```bash
      $ cd TestingFramework/bin/Debug/